varkor/blog/_posts/2019-01-07-const-types-traits-and-implementations-in-Rust.markdown

 }
 ```

 Of course, we're able to use `const` types within run-time functions.
-Implicitly, this makes use of a coercion from `const` types to non-`const` types.
+Implicitly, this makes use of a coercion from `const` types to non-`const` types at run-time.
+The coercion cannot be applied at compile-time (or, equivalently, in `const` contexts), which is why the `const A` in the example above cannot simply be coerced to a run-time `A` to call `foo`.
 The coercion of most types is trivial, but the coercion of `const` function types in particular is given by the rules described in the previous section.

 ### The *unconst* monad
 There is a canonical operation that transforms a `const` type into a run-time type.
 Inuitively, this corresponds to removing the `const` prefix from any type (and potentially adding explicit `const` modifiers to each trait bound).
 Let's call this operation `U` (for *unconst*). `U` acts on both types (the objects of the universe `Type`) and functions (conserving their definitions while converting `const fn` to `fn`).
 Run-time types are fix-points for`U`: applying it on a non-`const` type has no effect. `U` is a functorial operation (following directly from the definitions) and hence forms an endofunctor on the category `Type`.